1966 Ford GT40 Mk II

 Yet chances to own genuine, competition-driven GT40s come along very rarely, with most of these chassis sequestered in museums—as has been the case with this car for over five decades—or closely held in corporate or private collections.

 Ford’s Total Performance era set the tone for Blue Oval products for years to come, and no car is more emblematic of the effort than the mighty GT40.
-P/1032 was not only part of this illustrious story: it was prepped by the legendary team at Holman-Moody; it performed on two of motor racing biggest stages, Le Mans and Sebring; and it was piloted by notable drivers of the period, including Walt Hansgen, Mark Donohue, and Paul Hawkins.
+P/1032 was not only part of this illustrious story: it was prepped by the legendary team at Holman-Moody; it performed on two of motor racing biggest stages, Le Mans and Sebring; it was piloted by notable drivers of the period, including Walt Hansgen, Mark Donohue, and Paul Hawkins; and it was driven in testing by the legendary Ken Miles as well as “Dick” Hutcherson, who would go on to place 2nd and 3rd, respectively at Le Mans in 1966.

 Benefitting from a wonderful restoration to its 1966 Le Mans configuration, chassis P/1032, one of just eight Mk IIs built, represents an excellent opportunity to acquire a piece of Ford’s legendary GT40 program—one that is, as Holman-Moody’s slogan so aptly put it, Competition Proven.